florian/reading-notes/books/8_Software_Engineering_at_Google/14_Larger_Testing.md

 ### 14. Larger Testing

+(*Note: This felt like the most abstract chapter of the book.
+Maybe that's because I don't have direct experience with many of the tests here.
+Maybe it's also because the chapter bundles a lot of losely related things together.*)

 - *SUT*: *System under test*
 - *Fidelity*: How reflective the test is of real behavior
 - Common gaps of unit tests